JesHP73/DataPipes_CloudInnovation/README.md

 #### 2.2 Lambda: The Cloud's Command Center 🫡

 Transitioning scripts to Lambda is like moving from using personal diaries to collaborative online platforms. **AWS Lambda** allows code to run seamlessly in the cloud, ensuring data collection occurs and is transferred to the created database.
 I shifted my data collection scripts from **Jupyter Notebook** to AWS Lambda functions by copying and pasting my local database script in a structured manner.
+The funtions I created can be found on this repository files 🗂️ `Flghts_AWS_Lambda_function.py` and 🗂️ `Weather_AWS_Lambda_function.py`

 ![Alt text](Images_folder/2.2_LambdaTheCloud_Command_Center.jpg)